chaoning/REMMA/README.md

-#!!!Note: Please refer to GMAT (https://github.com/chaoning/GMAT) for latest version.
+# Note: Please refer to GMAT (https://github.com/chaoning/GMAT) for latest version.
 This repository will be destroyed in the future.

 # **REMMA**